 Sandpack Client

-This library serves as an interface to communicate with the bundler.
-The bundler
+This library is an interface used to communicate with the CodeSandbox bundler.

 Install